kishanpatel789/kp_data_dev_site/content/posts/003_DeleteYourOldTweets.md

 python delete_tweets.py
 ```

+If things go smoothly, you'll see 50 of your Tweets disappear.
 Throughout the process, logs are sent to the console and a log file to keep you informed of what's going on.

-- create virutal python env and install packages
-- run script 1
-  - rename output file as tweet_tracker.csv to avoid overwriting
-	- To avoid potentially re-running the script and overwriting your extract file, you should manually rename the file to something like `tweet_tracker.json`.
-- create .env file
-- run script 2
-- wait 24 hours
-- run script 2 as many times as necessary
+Again the free access to the Twitter API limits you to 50 delete requests per 24 hours.
+I re-ran this script everyday until I was left with zero Tweets.
+Spending a minute a day for a couple of weeks got me to a clean Twitter slate, free of my youthful blabbering.

 Maybe you're like me.
-Most of us used social media in our younger years.
-We grew up, and our  thoughts and philosophies changed.
-Revisiting our content of yesteryear makes us wonder,  "Did I really say that?"
-"I can't believe I took up Internet real estate with this junk."
+Perhaps you began using social media in your younger years.
+We grow up, and our thoughts and philosophies change.
+Revisiting our content of yesteryear makes us wonder, "What was I thinking?"
+It's okay.
+We can have a fresh start.

+---

+I recognize Twitter is now X. I don't care.
+It's still Twitter to me.